digitalservicebund/elterngeldrechner/src/elterngeldrechner/README.md

 ## Technical Details

+As the real-world domain is a German one, the implementation makes heavy use of the German language.
+Low level or pure technical parts are using English.
+The same concept goes for documentation where clean code needs some.
+It is obligatory to acquire domain knowledge before interacting with the domain.
+Though, the tests often use behavior-driven-design language to describe the tested behavior.

 The code within this package has a long history.
 It origins in an implementation as macros within an Excel spreadsheet using Visual Basic for Applications as programming language.
 During the course of the development, the macros have been